Is a Dog Right for You?

-- Are those who live with you willing to support your relationship with an assistance dog and comply with basic guidelines established by Canine Companions?
+- Are those who live with you willing to support your relationship with a service dog and comply with basic guidelines established by Canine Companions?

 - Once receiving the dog, are you willing to stay engaged with Canine Companions and provide periodic updates?

-- Bringing a Canine Companions assistance dog into your life is a major lifestyle change and commitment.
+- Bringing a Canine Companions service dog into your life is a major lifestyle change and commitment.
 Do you believe you are ready for this change and commitment?

-If the answers to the above questions are all yes, please begin the conversation with Canine Companions by clicking below for more information about the program that is most suited to you.
+If you answered “yes” to all of the questions above, please begin the conversation with Canine Companions by clicking below for more information about the program that is most suited to you.

 By clicking “Next Step >>” below, I am acknowledging that:

-– I have read about the four types of assistance dogs trained by Canine Companions
+- I have read about the four types of service dogs trained by Canine Companions

-– I have read and understood the Assistance Dog FAQs
+- I have read and understood the Service Dog FAQs

 - I understand Canine Companions does not train dogs or place dogs for the following: